 - The total number of pages in your sheet music.
 You can also take some time to preview your song from start to finish on all modern desktop and mobile devices.

 How to Find Your Vocal Range

-To find your vocal range, you’ll need to figure out what the lowest and highest notes you can comfortably sing are.
-Before you test your vocal limits, we recommend warming up your voice with a few exercises.
-If you don’t know of any choral exercises, try singing a children’s song or a tune you’re really comfortable with.
+Warm up your voice with a few exercises.
+Try singing a children’s song or a tune you’re comfortable with.
 (Remember the scene from The Little Mermaid where Ariel was showing off her voice?
 That’s a great example of a vocal exercise!)